-You don’t need to steer clear of fat — in fact, there are certain types of fats you may want to add to your diet to boost your heart health.
+You don’t need to steer clear of fat — in fact, there are certain types of fats, often referred to as “heart-healthy fats,” that you may want to add to your diet to boost your heart health.

 If you like guacamole, here’s some good news for you.
-Avocadoes are one of the best foods to eat for heart-healthy fats, along with olive oil, a variety of nuts and seeds, as well certain oils and fish.
+Avocados are one of the best foods to eat for heart-healthy fats, along with olive oil, a variety of nuts and seeds as well as certain oils and fish.

 So what makes these fats better for you than eating a bowl of ice cream?
-The difference is that the fats that are considered heart healthy are those that are unsaturated.
-Both monounsaturated fats, as well as polyunsaturated fats can actually contribute to improved heart health.
-Unsaturated fats tend to come from plants and whole foods high in Omega-3 fatty acids, verses saturated fats, which tend to come from sources such as dairy and processed meats and foods.
+The difference is that the fats that are considered heart-healthy are those that are unsaturated.
+Both monounsaturated fats and polyunsaturated fats can actually contribute to improved heart health.
+Unsaturated fats tend to come from plants and whole foods that are good sources of omega-3 fatty acids, versus saturated fats, which tend to come from sources such as dairy and processed meats and foods.

-Consuming high amounts of saturated fat has been closely linked to high cholesterol, as well as increased risk for stroke and heart disease, which is the leading cause of death in the United States.
-Fortunately, there are plenty of ways to add healthier unsaturated fats to your diet
+Consuming high amounts of saturated fat has been closely linked to high cholesterol, which increases the risk of heart disease and stroke, the leading cause of death in the United States.
+Fortunately, there are plenty of ways to add healthier unsaturated fats to your diet.

 - Olives